 At present, we have no independent measure of the CTI characterisation in WT mode, so use the PC mode CTI coefficients in the construction of the WT gain file.
-Like PC mode, we checked the residual offset using observations of E0102.
-These showed an average offset of 40 eV valid for all epochs and included as the GC3 coefficient in the gain files.
+Like PC mode, we checked the residual offset using observations of Cas A. These showed an average offset of 191 eV, which is included as the GC3 coefficient in the WT gain files.

 Because the deepest traps were not excluded from the corner source analysis described above, the gain and CTI coefficients are representative of a CCD response without trap corrections applied and are labelled in the gain files as GC0, GC1, GC2 and GC3.
-Note, these coefficients are only used to produce the PI\NOM energy scale for calibration purposes and are no longer used by default by XRTCALCPI when performing the gain correction, as the trap-correction analysis is the preferred approach (see below).
+Note, these coefficients are only used to produce the PLNOM energy scale for calibration purposes and are no longer used by default by XRTCALCPI when performing the gain correction, as the trap-correction analysis is the preferred approach (see below).

 Figure B.3: Swift-XRT PC mode gain measurements for trap-corrected data.
-The left panel (a) shows the gain coefficient (GC0\TRAP) versus CCD temperature, plotted yearly, starting from 2007-Sep at the bottom.
-The measurements are fit with a powerlaw to characterise the temperature dependence of GC0\TRAP in each month.
-The temporal dependence of the GC0\TRAP gain coefficient is shown in the right panel (b) at CCD temperatures of -70, -60 and $-50^{\circ}$ C, running from 2007-Sep-05 to 2021-May-31.
-The black dashed curves in the right-hand panel shows the results after smoothing using a running mean length of 4 months.
+The left panel (a) shows the gain coefficient (GC0\TRAP) versus CCD temperature, plotted half-yearly, starting from 2007-Sep at the bottom.
+The measurements are fitted with a powerlaw to characterise the temperature dependence of GC0\TRAP in each month.
+The temporal dependence of the GC0\TRAP gain coefficient is shown in the right panel (b) at CCD temperatures of -70, -60 and $-50^{\circ}$ C, running from 2007-Sep-05 to 2024-Apr-30.
+The black dashed curves in the right-hand panel show the results after smoothing using a running mean length of 4 months.